ctysyh/EDSOS/0-Foundations/0.1-Arbor-Strux/Arxil/docs/Arxil Language Specification.md

 ### 1.1 Role and Scope

-This document, the *Arxil Language Specification*, defines the official textual syntax for expressing programs that conform to the Tree-Stacked (AS) computational model.
+This document, the *Arxil Language Specification*, defines the official textual syntax for expressing programs that conform to the Arbor Strux (AS) computational model.
 It serves as the primary interface between human developers (and tooling) and the AS runtime system.

 The scope of this specification is strictly limited to the **lexical and syntactic structure** of the Arxil language, along with the **design intent** behind its constructs.
 It describes *how* to write a valid Arxil program but does not redefine the underlying computational semantics, memory model, or formal guarantees of the AS system.
 Those foundational aspects are rigorously defined in separate documents: *AS Computational Model* and *AS Formal Semantics and Verification*.